[ Source – Featured Photo from Pixabay ]

 Why disaster recovery plan is important?

-The impact of cyber-attacks, outages, system breakdown, or unplanned downtime on the business operation is critical, even more, when a hybrid multi-cloud environment is used.
+The impact of cyber-attacks, outages, system breakdowns, or unplanned downtime on the business operation is critical, even more, when a hybrid multi-cloud environment is used.

 Having a detailed and tested recovery plan is vital for: